bigjohnson/iC880A-SPI-basics-station/README.md

 ```
 wss://eu1.cloud.thethings.network:8887
 ```
-this is the TTN v3 secure websocket server, THIS SERVER IS FOR THE EUROPEAN USERS.
+this is the TTN v3 secure websocket server.

+THIS SERVER IS FOR THE EUROPEAN USERS.
 IF YOU ARE NOT AN EUROPEAN USER USE THE SERVER IN Gateway Server address ON YOUR TTN v3 INFO PAGE.

-1. Go on gateway API kwìeys and add a new key, call it LNS and check the
+3. Go on gateway API keys and add a new key, call it LNS and check the

 Grant individual rights box